 - TL;DR: We propose measurement of phrase importance and algorithms for hierarchical explanation of neural sequence model predictions

-- Abstract: Deep neural networks have achieved impressive performance in handling complicated semantics in natural language, while mostly treated as black boxes.
-To explain how the model handles compositional semantics of words and phrases, we study the hierarchical explanation problem.
-We highlight the key challenge is to compute non-additive and context-independent importance for individual words and phrases.
+- Abstract: The impressive performance of neural networks on natural language processing tasks attributes to their ability to model complicated word and phrase compositions.
+To explain how the model handles semantic compositions, we study hierarchical explanation of neural network predictions.
+We identify non-additivity and context independent importance attributions within hierarchies as two desirable properties for highlighting word and phrase compositions.
 We show some prior efforts on hierarchical explanations, e.g. contextual decomposition, do not satisfy the desired properties mathematically, leading to inconsistent explanation quality in different models.
-In this paper, we propose a formal way to quantify the importance of each word or phrase to generate hierarchical explanations.
-We modify contextual decomposition algorithms according to our formulation, and propose a model-agnostic explanation algorithm with competitive performance.
-Human evaluation and automatic metrics evaluation on both LSTM models and fine-tuned BERT Transformer models on multiple datasets show that our algorithms robustly outperform prior works on hierarchical explanations.
-We show our algorithms help explain compositionality of semantics, extract classification rules, and improve human trust of models.
+In this paper, we start by proposing a formal and general way to quantify the importance of each word and phrase.
+Following the formulation, we propose Sampling and Contextual Decomposition (SCD) algorithm and Sampling and Occlusion (SOC) algorithm.
+Human and metrics evaluation on both LSTM models and BERT Transformer models on multiple datasets show that our algorithms outperform prior hierarchical explanation algorithms.
+Our algorithms help to visualize semantic composition captured by models, extract classification rules and improve human trust of models.

 - Keywords: natural language processing, interpretability